open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q65/60-61-inference-for-a-single-proportion-q65.md

     params:
       vars:
         title: Gender equality
-        sample_size: 1347
+        sample_size: 1944
-        proportion: 38.0
+        proportion: 22.0
-        margin_of_error: 2.59
+        margin_of_error: 1.84
-        lower_bound: 35.41
+        lower_bound: 20.16
-        upper_bound: 40.59
+        upper_bound: 23.84
-        margin_of_error_part4: 1.296
+        margin_of_error_part4: 0.921
-        selected_option1: If the sample size were increased from 1559 Americans to 5000 Americans while keeping the confidence level and margin of error unchanged, the width of the confidence intervals would decrease.
-This would lead to a higher percentage of intervals that include the true population proportion in comparison to the initial scenario with 1559 Americans.
+        selected_option1: If we considered many random samples of 1944 Americans, and we calculated 95% confidence intervals for each, 95% of these intervals would include the true population proportion of Americans who think it's the government's responsibility to promote equality between men and women.
-        selected_option2: The margin of error is influenced by both the sample size and the variability of the data.
-Larger sample sizes and lower variability lead to smaller margins of error.
+        selected_option2: Doubling the sample size will halve the margin of error, regardless of the initial sample size and confidence level.
       part1:
         ans1:
           value: 'True'